 More Australians are taking the risk

 In 2012, a study published by the University of Leeds indicated that an estimate of over 15,000 Australians travel overseas, mainly to Bangkok, Phuket, and Malaysia, for cosmetic procedures yearly.
-As stated by the Australian co-author Dr. Meredith Jones from the University of Technology Sydney, there are 2 types of cosmetic tourists heading overseas.
+As stated by the Australian co-author Dr. Meredith Jones from the University of Technology Melbourne, there are 2 types of cosmetic tourists heading overseas.
 The first type is those who think long and hard about having a surgery and are determined to get it done.
 While the second type is those under the 30s who want breast implants.